ITRS-Group/cordial/gdna/INSTALL.md

           - "https://LICDHOST:7041"
           # To access the host that the container is running on, use this URL:
           # - "https://host.docker.internal: host-gateway:7041"

+        # For licd 7.8.0 and above, you must use a private key to connect to the
+        # licd license report endpoints.
+The `licd-private-key` is either a PEM
+        # encoded RSA private key in-line or a path to a file containing the key.
+        # If provided and you are connecting to an older licd instance then it will
+        # have no effect.

+        # licd-private-key: |
+        #   -----PRIVATE KEY-----
+        # licd-private-key: /path/xxx

         licd-skip-verify: true

         # licd-reports: